In a time of change, when short term issues seem urgent and important, thinking about your long term purpose and values might seem like a distraction.

 . - More Freedom, Flexibility, and Adaptability

-In a churning world, spending the time to define your purpose and values is a practical investment that will repay itself many times over.
+In a churning world, taking the time to define your long term purpose and values is a practical investment that will repay itself many times over.

-It brings you another step closer to becoming antifragile: able to use change to become stronger.
+It also brings you another step closer to becoming antifragile: able to use change to become stronger and more valuable.

 Which of these eight benefits would be most useful to you today?
 Have you invested the time to find your purpose and values?